Clearly, The Paradigm of Government As We Know It Does Not Work.

-A project is Open Source when its code base is public and editable, often hosted on Github.
+A project is Open Source when its code base is public and editable.

 Wherever communities come together to solve a problem, open source can provide a way to collaborate for a solution that can be shared and improved upon.
 Now, blockchains can add a way to transact in a completely transparent and trust-less way.
 This eliminates the middle-man (banks).

 We are already starting to see a proliferation of maker spaces and markets operating organically and sustainably by community activists using these tools and technologies.
-These maker spaces are beginning to displace the current mainstream ways and means by showing us a better way to get things done.
+These maker spaces are beginning to displace the current mainstream ways and means by showing us a better way to get things done – far more robustly.

-Blockchain is the best example of decentralized technology right now.
+Blockchain is the best example of decentralized technology and governance right now.
 Remember, decentralized does not necessarily mean open.
 A blockchain can be decentralized, but not open.

 Community (local) markets can decentralized.

 Would Eliminating all Prohibition Create a More Peaceful and Prosperous Society?